 He began his Patriots career as a kicker and defensive back, but moved to wide receiver during the 1960 season.
 Back then, if Cappelletti was only kicking, he may have found himself with a ticket back to Minnesota.
 That first year, he kicked 30 extra points, eight field goals, caught one pass and intercepted four.
 One season later, in 1961, he was the Patriots leading receiver and even threw and completed a 27-yard touchdown pass.

 In 11 seasons, The Duke made 176 field goals and 342 extra points while hauling in 292 passes for 4,589 yards and 42 touchdowns.
 To put those receiving numbers in perspective, one only needs to look at the Patriots record books.
-He remains 11th all-time in receptions, ninth in receiving yards, fifth in receiving touchdowns and eighth in yards per catch with 15.7.
+He remains 11th all-time in receptions, 10th in receiving yards, fifth in receiving touchdowns and eighth in yards per catch with 15.7.
 Not bad for a guy who played in a different era when the passing game paled in comparison to what it has become in today’s pro game.

 Cappelletti, though, is reluctant to focus on his statistics, his nicknames or his accolades.
 Sure he remembers a game-winning, last-second field goal to beat Buffalo at Fenway Park in 1964, but he prefers to speak about his team.

 “Our teams weren’t about one or two big stars,” Cappelletti said recently.
 “We were about the team and that’s it.
 It was a tough situation back in 1960 when the AFL was just starting, but we had great people and those early teams were important to football in New England.”

 None were more important than the 1963 team that established credibility for the local club trying to make it in an area that had rooted for the NFL’s New York Giants as its “home” team.